Number 15 – What can give you better protection on the road?

-U.M. minimal limits are 25/50 ($25,000 per person / $50,000 per incident).
+U.M. minimal limits are 25/50 ($25,000 per person / $50,000 per incident, learn more from Babcock Partners, LLC).
 One quick way to check your coverage is to read the declaration page in your policy and compare your liability coverage to your U.M. coverage.
 The U.M. coverage (which protects you) should usually be an amount at least equal to the liability coverage (which protects the other driver).
 The additional expense is minimal, and the protection gained may be invaluable.

 David R. Moore